tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ### 2.Keep layers small

-Generally the instruction *COPY . .* indicates there is some bad smell there.
-Even though you put files you dont' want include in .dockerignore to tell Docker to skip certain files, like common files or directories *node_modules* and build artificats folder *dist*, it is recommended that you explicitly write down what files you want to include in instruction.
-To explicitly naming what you want to include helps you to think what you're gonna use it for, typically copy files is just first step, it is usally used as an input for following steps.
+Generally, the instruction *COPY . .* indicates there is some bad smell in the Dockerfile.
+Even if you use a .dockerinogre file to tell Docker to skip certain files, like common files or directories such as *node_modules* and *dist*, it is recommended that you explicitly write down what files you want to include in the instruction.
+Explicitly naming what you want to include helps you think about what you're gonna use it for.
+Typically, coping files is just the first step, and it is usally used as an input for following steps.

 ```docker
 # 4.copy source code, generate prisma client
 COPY . .
 RUN yarn prisma:generate
 ```
-The step who takes input is *RUN yarn prisma:generate*, what does it do? it takes a package.json and look up where the *schema.prisma* is located.
-Once it find the path to schema.prisma, aka *libs/db/prisma/schema.prisma*, it loads that file and then use @prisma/client package to generate prisma client files.
-So this instructions takes two files: package.json and libs/db/prisma/schema.prisma.
-Therefore the input of this instruction, just need copy those two files, not the whole code base.
+The step that takes input is *RUN yarn prisma:generate*.
+What does it do? it takes a package.json file and looks up where the *schema.prisma* is located.
+Once it finds the path to schema.prisma, aka *libs/db/prisma/schema.prisma*, it loads that file and then uses @prisma/client package to generate prisma client files.
+So this instruction takes two files: package.json and libs/db/prisma/schema.prisma.
+Therefore, the input of this instruction just needs to copy those two files, not the all files in codebase.

     * command: yarn prisma generate
     * input:   package.json and libs/db/prisma/schema.prisma
     * output:  node_modues/.prisma/client

-The same idea applies to the *RUN yarn run build-frontend* instruction, which runs *nest build frontend* to build frontend related source code to dist folder.
-So source codes doesn't need include apps/backend and apps/frontend-emp, just need frontend and shared libs, alone with package.json and nest-cli.json.
+The same idea applies to the *RUN yarn run build-frontend* instruction, which runs *nest build frontend* to build frontend-related source code to the dist folder.
+So source code doesn't need include apps/backend and apps/frontend-emp, it just needs frontend and shared libs, alone with package.json and nest-cli.json.

     * command: yarn run build-frontend
     * input:   apps/frontend, libs, package.json and nest-cli.json